 You must first register to get an email invitation to start your application.
 Paper applications will not be accepted.

 Tenant and Landlord Participation Agreement

-For assistance, please refer to the Resources for Tenants or Resources for Landlords sections above, or you can reach out to your local UniteCT Resource Center (listed below).
+For assistance, please refer to the Resources for Tenants or Resources for Landlords sections above, or you can reach out to your local UniteCT Resource Center (listed above).
 If you need further assistance, please call 1-844-UniteCT (1-844-864-8328).

 (Please select the icon in the lower right corner of the report to toggle full-screen mode or use this link)

 The UniteCT Events (Indoors during the cold months) and Mobile Bus (during warmer months) are available across Connecticut to ensure everyone has access to technology to submit a UniteCT application.
 You will be able to use a computer or other device to complete your application.
 Check out the schedule below and sign up for an appointment at the link provided.
 Walks-ins are accepted, but appointments will be prioritized.